 Extensions allow you to define new variables or parameters for a tax and benefit system, while keeping their code separated from the main country package.
-They can only add variables and parameters to the tax and benefit system: they cannot modify or neutralize existing ones.
+They can only add variables and parameters to the tax and benefit system: they cannot modify or neutralise existing ones.

 They are for instance used to code local benefits.